mukulaggy/doc/doc.md

 - Faulty individual channels:

-> This tells the system to ignore channels 1 through 24 and 34 through 45 during processing.
+> This tells the system to use nearby healthy channels during processing.

 ---